marcofugaro/testarossa/README.md

 ## Features
-Testarossa uses npm as a package manager to handle **vendors** for both sass and js.
-<small>For this reason it is recommended using `npm > 3` since it has flat dependency management.</small>
+Testarossa uses npm as a package manager to handle **vendors** for both sass and js (for this reason it is recommended using a `npm` version >= 3 since it has flat dependency management).
+How?
 You just install a package in the dependencies by running `npm install --save package-name` and then you import either in sass with `@import 'package-name';` or `import 'package-name';` in your js files if it's a js package.

 The  gulpfile.js contains the main configuration object, and all other tasks are in the `tasks` folder.